Choose Your Next Steps

 If you downloaded and ran the example provided in Run Hello World!, you’ve already gained some insight into the Couchbase SDK.
 That example was written in node.js: but the Couchbase SDK also provides versions in Java, .NET, Go, C, PHP, and Python.

 Under the DEVELOPERS tab in the vertical navigation-bar to the left, you’ll find detailed information on all aspects of the Couchbase SDK, and how to use it.
 First, take a look at the section Start Using the SDK.
-Towards the upper right of that page is a pull-down menu, which allows you to select a language.
+At the top of that page is a pull-down menu, which allows you to select a language.
 The page for the language you select provides information on installing supportive modules and libraries; as well as code-examples, to get you started with development.

 Your hands-on progress with Couchbase Server will be greatly helped by a good conceptual knowledge.
 This is provided under the CONCEPTS & ARCHITECTURE tab, visible in the vertical navigation-bar, to the left.
 Start by looking at the Overview; then, go from there.